Agent Discovery & Design

 IS THIS RIGHT FOR YOU

-Who Agent Design is for
+Who Agent Discovery & Design is for

 Anyone designing an AI agent where getting it wrong has real consequences.